digital-asset/docs.daml.com/docs/2.7.1/docs/tools/trigger-service/authorization.rst

 This section describes how a web frontend can interact with the trigger service when authorization is required.
-Note, to avoid cross-origin requests and to enable sharing of cookies the web application and auth middleware should be exposed under the same domain, e.g. behind a shared reverse proxy.
+Note, to avoid cross-origin requests and to enable sharing of cookies the web application and auth middleware should be exposed under the same sync domain, e.g. behind a shared reverse proxy.

 Let's start with a request to the :ref:`list running triggers <list-running-triggers>` endpoint.